Compare your Allegheny County Property Assessment here

 Do You Know What Happens When it Rains in Allegheny County?

 Tired of writing so many paper checks?
-You can now enroll in an electronic funds transfer to pay your quarterly garbage bill!
-Application available here.
+You can now enroll in an electronic funds transfer to pay your quarterly garbage bill, and your sewer bill!
+Garbage application is here.

 Visit the Building and Permits page here for the Guide to Residential Permit Applications and the Inspection Process.
 By following the Step-by-Step Guidelines, your project will be a success! __________________